 If there is anything on your credit report that may raise concerns, such as an eviction on your record, be ready to provide some insight to support your case.
 If there is an error on your report that you are currently fixing, consider giving your potential landlord written documents that explain the discrepancy.
 Any form of documentation to build your case will be helpful.

-While some independent landlords may be more understanding, it’s important to keep in mind that larger rental management companies may be less likely to be understanding.
+While some independent landlords may be more understanding, it’s important to keep in mind that larger rental management companies may be less likely to make exceptions.

 Providing potential landlords with reference letters and documentation regarding your rental history and proof of income is a great way to help build your case.
 Ideally, the reference letters should be from previous landlords and your current employer.
 If you can get multiple letters, that’s even better.